An independent middle and high school based on Montessori principles

 Students learn the basics of algebraic thinking while honing fundamental math skills.
 Students learn algebraic language and concepts.
 During the course they expand their ability to independently apply algebraic reasoning using real numbers, exponents, variables, ratios, proportions, equations, and inequalities.

-The first year of Spanish is an introduction to Spanish that focuses on teaching conversational Spanish and includes grammar, vocabulary and written Spanish.
-This class also introduces the student to Spanish and Latin-American culture.
 In Spanish I students begin to develop communicative competence in speaking, writing, comprehending and reading Spanish and expand their understanding of the culture of Spanish speaking countries.
-Our main goal in the class is to provide a context for everything we study.
-We give attention to grammar and vocabulary in a context of real-life situations, Latino cultures, and the language as a whole.
+The main goal in the class is to provide a context for everything students study.
+The class gives attention to grammar and vocabulary in a context of real-life situations, Latino cultures, and the language as a whole.
 The idea is to acquire a feel for the language, an appreciation of its beauty, and a degree of comfort and confidence in speaking it.
-Along the way, we learn a lot about the English language as well as Spanish.
+Along the way, students learn a lot about the English language as well as Spanish.

-The second year of Spanish focuses on the study of reading, writing, speaking, and listening continues as more complex grammatical structures are introduced.
+In Spanish II, the study of reading, writing, speaking, and listening continues as more complex grammatical structures are introduced.
 With more communicative competence come deeper discussions in Spanish about Latino culture and students’ own experiences.
 Immersion in the language continues as students learn circumlocution in order to hold conversations entirely in Spanish.

-The third year of Spanish continues development of listening, reading, writing, speaking, interpersonal communication and cultural awareness.
+Spanish III continues development of listening, reading, writing, speaking, interpersonal communication and cultural awareness.
 Complexity and comprehension increase as students learn more vocabulary and grammar.
 Discussion in Spanish of Latino literature, culture, history and contemporary events is emphasized.

 World History I course covers human history up to 1500 CE.
 Students will research and learn about human development and ancient cultures from around the globe, broadening their understanding of contemporary culture as they compare and contrast with earlier ones.